NIFTy-PPL/NIFTy/docs/source/code.rst

 NIFTy Code
 ==========

-The NIFTy code is divided in the concepts Spaces, Fields, Operators and Minimization
+The NIFTy code is divided in the concepts Domains, Fields, Operators and Minimization

 .. toctree::